 The listing agent is trying to weed out serious buyers from casual lookers and even the merely curious.
 If you have a buyer’s agent already, this could show the seller’s agent that you are indeed qualified and looking to make a purchase reasonably soon.
 Having an agent could separate you from someone that is not ready to make a decision or perhaps not as qualified, indicated by a lack of representation.

 Once you have completed the tour, let your buyer’s agent know.
 If you are interested, he or she can take steps to follow up.
 You may want to make an offer or schedule another visit.
 Your agent can help with the next stage, no matter which direction you choose.
 Even if you are not interested, you should still communicate this to your agent.
 That way, he or she has more information to help you find the right home.

 Create a Game Plan

-First, research properties online and compile a list of your must-sees while making sure to note specific facts such as rates, fees, etc. The key is to make sure that all open houses you plan to attend in a given day are in the same area, as timing is crucial.
+First, research properties online and compile a list of your must-sees while making sure to note specific facts such as rates, fees, etc. The key is to make sure that all open houses you plan to attend on a given day are in the same area, as timing is crucial.
 Make sure that you allow enough time to look around while taking travel time into account adequately.
 Also, make sure that you arrive at open houses during the beginning of the allotted time, as that will ensure a smaller crowd and more time with the agent.
-Finally, dress appropriately, usually business causal is critical.
+Finally, dress appropriately, usually, business causal is critical.

 Focus on the Property

 Well-maintained landscaping, common areas, and exteriors show how well-kept the building is as well as indicating repairs that may be needed.
 When inside, look all around to make sure that there are no visible holes or damages.
 Also, note square footage, bedrooms, bathrooms, and special features in addition to looking through all the storage spaces.
-Ask about appliances and make sure paperwork on warranties has been kept.
+Ask about appliances and make sure paperwork on warranties kept.
 Lastly, when walking through, visualize yourself living there.